 - The Procurement Department hosts yearly Green Product Shows, focusing on recycled and green office products.

-- To encourage using recycled paper, we created a comparison of recycled and virgin paper that’s posted online and worked with Students for a Sustainable Stanford to educate campus departments about paper choices.
+- To encourage the use of recycled paper, there are comparisons of recycled and virgin paper posted online and through a partnership with Students for a Sustainable Stanford, they serve to educate campus departments about paper choices.

-- We partner with Stanford Recycling to conduct FYI Forums about purchasing and recycling.
+- The Procurement Department partners with Stanford Recycling to conduct FYI Forums about purchasing and recycling.